-Following the successful allocation of USU Software AG's economic activities, the turnover, CapEx and OpEx were calculated for the Taxonomy-eligible activities.
+The KPIs for the turnover, CapEx and OpEx of the Taxonomy-eligible activities was determined on this basis.
 Accordingly, the individual components were first analyzed and, if possible, assigned to Taxonomy-eligible activities.

 "Turnover" is defined as the net turnover associated with Taxonomy-eligible economic activities (numerator) divided by consolidated revenue as referred to by IAS 1 82(a) (denominator).